 Airplanes and ear pain: Why it happens and what you can do

-Ear difficulties during airplane travel are usually nothing but an annoyance, but what happens when it becomes more serious?
-Unfortunately the ear pain and pressure does, in rare cases, lead to severe pain and hearing loss, so it is best to take precautions, before, during and after a flight.
+While most ear discomfort during air travel is nothing more than an annoyance, what happens when it becomes more serious?
+Unfortunately, the ear pain and pressure does, in rare cases, lead to severe pain and hearing loss, so it is best to take precautions, before, during and after your flight.

-So what actually happens to ears when we fly?
-It really comes down to air pressure.
+So what really happens to ears when we fly?
+It all comes down to air pressure.
 Normally the air pressure inside the inner ear and the air pressure outside are essentially the same, or at least not different enough to cause any trouble.
 Even if you were to hike to the top of a tall mountain, the slow speed of your ascent would allow time for the pressure to equalize along the way.
-A problem only occurs when the change in altitude is so rapid that the pressure inside the inner ear and the air pressure outside don’t have time to equalize, as occurs in air travel.
+A problem only occurs when the change in altitude is so rapid, like it is in air travel, that the pressure inside the inner ear and the air pressure outside don’t have time to equalize.

 Everyone who has flown in an airplane has felt the effects of a change in altitude on ears; a feeling of fullness and popping is commonplace.
-You need to equalize the pressure by introducing as much air as possible via the Eustachian tube and there are a number of ways to do that.
+You need to equalize the pressure by introducing as much air as possible via the Eustachian tube and there are several ways to do that.

-Let’s start with swallowing, the easiest way to equalize the pressure.
-When you swallow, that clicking or popping sound you may hear is actually a tiny bubble of air that has moved from the back of the nose into the middle ear, via the Eustachian tube.
-The Eustachian tube ensures that the air in the middle ear is constantly being re-supplied.
+- Swallowing – When you swallow, that clicking or popping sound you may hear is a tiny bubble of air that has moved from the back of the nose into the middle ear, via the Eustachian tube.
+The Eustachian tube ensures that the air in the middle ear is constantly being replenished.
 That air is then absorbed into the membranes of the inner ear, and the cycle starts over again.
 This constant cycle of air ensures that the air pressure on both sides stays equal.
 When you fly, the trick is to ensure that the Eustachian tubes work overtime and open more frequently to accommodate the change in air pressure.

-One of the most commonly used methods to open up the Eustachian tubes and allow more air into the inner ear is swallowing.
-Chewing gum or sucking on hard candy will help; for infants, whose Eustachian tubes are much narrower than an adult’s, the change in air pressure can be even more excruciating, so a bottle or pacifier is recommended to increase swallowing, especially upon descent.
-Older children might suck on a lollipop, drink through a straw or blow bubbles through a straw in order to relieve ear pain.
-If you are planning on flying with an infant or child, talk to his pediatrician about the possibility of pain relieving eardrops for use in flight.
+- Chewing gum or sucking on hard candy - Chewing gum or sucking on hard candy will stimulate frequent swallowing which helps equalize air pressure.
+For infants, whose Eustachian tubes are much narrower than an adult’s, the change in air pressure can be even more excruciating, so a bottle or pacifier is recommended to increase swallowing, especially upon descent.
+Older children can suck on a lollipop, drink through a straw or blow bubbles through a straw to relieve ear pain.
+If you are planning on flying with an infant or child, talk to a pediatrician about the possibility of pain relieving eardrops for use in flight.

-There are other ways to unblock ears, of course.
-For healthy adults, most experts recommend the Valsalva maneuver.
-With a mouthful of air, close your mouth and pinch nose your nose shut; gently force air out until ears your ears pop.
-Note: if you are sick with a cold or allergies, the Valsalva maneuver is not recommended, as it could cause a severe ear infection.
+- Valsalva maneuver - With a mouthful of air, close your mouth and pinch your nose shut.
+Gently force air out until ears your ears pop.
+If you are sick with a cold or allergies, the Valsalva maneuver is not recommended, as it could cause a severe ear infection.
 Instead, try a lesser known method called the Toynbee maneuver: close your mouth and nose and swallow several times until pressure equalizes.

-- EarPlanes: Specially designed ear plugs that have a filter to equalize pressure
+- Try EarPlanes, specially designed ear plugs that have a filter to equalize pressure.

-- Decongestant: Shrinks nasal membranes.
-Take one hour before descent, also post-flight until ears normalize
+- Take a decongestant 1 hour before landing and also post-flight until ears normalize.

-And remember, consider changing your travel plans if you have congestion, a cold or an allergy attack.
-The sickness can cause a blockage in the Eustachian tube, preventing the necessary equalization of pressure.
-A ruptured eardrum or severe infection can occur; in short it can be dangerous to your hearing and cause hearing loss or permanent damage.
+If you are very sick with a cold, the flu, allergies or congestion, you could consider changing your travel plans if possible.
+Your fellow travelers will appreciate one less sick person spreading germs around the plane’s cabin, and your illness can cause a blockage in the Eustachian tube, preventing the necessary equalization of pressure.
+A ruptured eardrum or severe infection can occur which can cause hearing loss or permanent ear damage.
 See a hearing healthcare professional if your hearing doesn’t return to normal within several days post-flight.
 If you don't have a regular hearing healthcare professional, check out our directory to locate one near you.